woaki/tacotron-edm/readme.md

 - As outlined in the paper, I replaced the location-sensitive attention mechanism in Tacotron 2 with the attention mechanism from Tacotron.
 - I've got a few questions about integrating speaker embeddings.
 Here I have followed the approach in [Towards End-to-End Prosody Transfer for Expressive Speech Synthesis with Tacotron](https://arxiv.org/abs/1803.09047).

 Please inform me if you find any mistakes in this repo, or any useful tips to train a more emotional TTS model.
+Additionally, I would greatly appreciate it if the paper's author could share the original code.

 # References
 - [Cross-Speaker Emotion Disentangling and Transfer for End-to-End Speech Synthesis](https://arxiv.org/abs/2109.06733), Tao Li, *et al*.